 Pumpkin Pie Spice: We recommend using the spices we have listed in the ingredient list.
 But if you’re in a pinch or would prefer to use pumpkin pie spice, use scant 2 tablespoons pumpkin pie spice.

-Avoid Cracking: To keep the filling from cracking make sure you don’t over bake it and let it cool slowly at room temperature.
+Avoid Cracking: Mayonnaise should keep the filling from cracking, but for extra precaution, don’t over bake it and let it cool slowly at room temperature (aka don’t try to cool it quickly in the fridge).

 Nutrition